Einstein-type elliptic systems: Introduction

 where $\Delta_{\gamma}\phi=\mathrm{tr}_{\gamma}(D^2\phi)$ stands for the negative Laplacian; $D$ for the $\gamma$-covariant derivative; $\Delta_{\gamma,conf}X\doteq\mathrm{div}_{\gamma}(\pounds_{\gamma,conf}X)$; $\tilde{K}\doteq \pounds_{\gamma,conf}X + U$ and $c_n=\frac{1}{4}\frac{n-2}{n-1}$.

-It is important to note that when $\epsilon,J,U$ and $\tau$ are treated as known quantities the above system can be thought of as a system on $\phi$ and $X$.
-Furthermore, if the momentum sources scale appropriately, that is, such that under a confomal transformation $J$ goes to $\phi^{-\frac{2n}{n-2}}\tilde{J}$, where $\tilde{J}$ is treated as a known quantity defined on $(M,\gamma)$; and if $\tau$ is constant, then, the momentum constraint decouples from the Hamiltonian constraint.
-In these cases, we can first solve the momentum constraint, and then treat $X$ (and therefore $\tilde{K}$) as a known quantity in the Hamiltonian constraint.
-In such a case, the core of the problem relies in analysing the Lichnerowicz equation arising from the Hamiltonian constraint.
+When $\epsilon,J,U$ and $\tau$ are treated as known quantities the above system can be thought of as a system on $\phi$ and $X$.
+Furthermore, if under a conformal transformation $J$ goes to $\phi^{-\frac{2n}{n-2}}\tilde{J}$, where $\tilde{J}$ is treated as a known quantity defined on $(M,\gamma)$ and if $\tau$ is constant, then the momentum constraint decouples from the associated Lichnerowicz equation.
+In these cases, we can first solve the momentum constraint, and then treat $X$ as a known quantity in the Lichnerowicz equation, which is where the core of the problem relies.
+Along these lines, on closed manifolds and in the absence of physical sources, J. Isenberg obtained a nice parametrization of the solutions of this problem \cite{Isenberg}.
+Similar classifications under a constant mean curvature (CMC) condition have been obtained on closed manifolds with physical sources \cite{Maxwell3,CBIP}, compact manifolds with boundary \cite{Holst3} and the relevant Lichnerowicz equation has been analysed on non-compact manifolds, for instance, in \cite{Maxwell1,ChruscielMazzeoCyl,Rigoli1,Rigoli2}.
+Also, near CMC results have been obtained via implicit function techniques for instance in \cite{Isenberg2,CBIY}, and, in particular in \cite{CBIY}, a constructive approach to produce near CMC solutions for York-scaled sources under curvature assumptions is also available.
+Summaries of these problems can be reviewed in \cite[Chapter 6]{CB2} and \cite[Chapter 2]{AvalosLiraBook}.

-On the other hand, if we relax the CMC condition, then the system cannot be decoupled, and the problem becomes much more difficult.
-Furthermore, we may well have sources that do not scale in the manner we discussed above, and thus, in these cases the system does not decouple either.
-Nevertheless, these situations, for phenomenological sources $\epsilon,J$ have been treated in \cite{Holst}.
-What we intend to do next is to analyse this situation for concrete sources.
-In particular, for a charged fluid.
-The interesting thing is that in this case we have to add one further constraint to the above system, which in generic situations will not decouple either.